marianoktm/arduino-nft-puf/README.md

    ```c
    const uint8_t helper_data[304] PROGMEM = {/*insert here the converted helper data*/};
    ```
-4. Recompile and reload the bootloader.
+4. Compile the modified bootloader and burn it on the Target board.
 5. Extract the stable PUF:
    - Connect the Target board to the PC.
    - Run `minicom`: